-Last, founders and beneficiaries (who actually received a distribution) need to report the existence of the targeted foreign legal structure in their annual income tax return and need to declare the income or the (deemed) distribution of the foreign legal structure.
+Finally, founders and beneficiaries (who actually received a distribution) must report the existence of the targeted foreign legal structure in their annual income tax return and declare the income or the (deemed) distribution of the foreign legal structure.
 Income tax is due through the annual income tax assessment.